-The Climate segment is composed of Refrigeration Products, Fabricated Tube Products, Westermeyer Industries, Inc. (Westermeyer), Turbotec Products, Inc. (Turbotec), ATCO Rubber Products, Inc. (ATCO), and Linesets, Inc.
+The Climate segment is composed of Refrigeration Products, Fabricated Tube Products, Westermeyer Industries, Inc. (Westermeyer), Turbotec Products, Inc. (Turbotec), ATCO Rubber Products, Inc. (ATCO), Linesets, Inc., and Shoals Tubular, Inc. (Shoals).

 Refrigeration Products designs and manufactures valves, protection devices, and brass fittings for various OEMs in the commercial HVAC and refrigeration markets.
-Fabricated Tube Products manufactures tubular assemblies and fabrications for OEMs in the
+Fabricated Tube Products manufactures tubular assemblies and fabrications for

-HVAC and refrigeration markets.
+OEMs in the HVAC and refrigeration markets.
 Westermeyer designs, manufactures, and distributes high-pressure components and accessories for the air-conditioning and refrigeration markets.
 Turbotec manufactures coaxial heat exchangers and twisted tubes for the HVAC, geothermal, refrigeration, swimming pool heat pump, marine, ice machine, commercial boiler, and heat reclamation markets.
 ATCO manufactures and distributes insulated HVAC flexible duct systems.
+Shoals Tubular manufactures brazed manifolds, headers, and distributor assemblies.

-We acquired Turbotec on March 30, 2015 and ATCO on July 2, 2018.
+We acquired ATCO on July 2, 2018 and Shoals on January 17, 2020.
 These acquisitions complement our existing businesses in the Climate segment.

-The segment sells its products primarily to OEMs in the HVAC and refrigeration markets in the U.S. The total amount of order backlog for the Climate segment as of December 28, 2019 was not significant.
+The segment's sales are approximately evenly split between the OEM and wholesale channels in the HVAC and refrigeration markets in the U.S. The total amount of order backlog for the Climate segment as of December 26, 2020 was not significant.